 Honestly, while there you should try to explore and see as much of the murals and street art as you can.
 Some of the pieces are just insane.
 I mean in some cases entire building facades were used as a canvas!

 In other cases, they are just small, beautiful, and clever.
 Like two wings which by design are incomplete and out of place on a wall.
 But once you are next to them … its a masterpiece 🙂

 And the work done is so precise and detailed that makes you wonder how is this even possible with a spray can?
 I mean the “Abuelita” mural must have taken those artists’ days to complete.
 Not to mention how do you see the entire picture when you are on a ladder working on the hair?
 Or the glasses?
-In any case, you would not be sorry for taking from your time in LA to see these.
+In any case, you would not be sorry for taking your time in LA to see these.

-There are also quite a few museums which are free to the public:
+There are also quite a few museums that are free to the public:

 Art Share LA, Hauser & Wirth, DENK Gallery, A+D Museum, etc.